Simians, Cyborgs, and Women and the Human-Machine Boundary

 For product teams, that means documenting the whole arrangement, not just the model card.
 For institutions, it means assigning responsibility where action is actually distributed.
 For auditors, it means checking whose standpoint is hidden inside the system's answer.
 For workers, patients, students, and citizens, it means asking whether a machine-mediated role extends agency or makes the person easier to administer.

 Simians, Cyborgs, and Women remains valuable because it refuses both machine worship and human purity.
 It shows that the boundary between human and machine is a site of politics, not a final metaphysical border.
-In the AI era, that is one of the most useful starting points we have.
+In the AI era, that is a practical governance lesson: map the hybrid, name the obligations, preserve contestability, and do not let fluent systems hide the bodies and institutions they depend on.

 Sources